davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

    T2 returns B
    ```

-In this assignment, you are to provide a thread-safe hash table library for C.
+In this assignment, you are to provide a thread-safe hashmap library for C.

 #### Student Outcomes

+- To understand the concept of thread safe structures.
 - To be exposed to synchronization of threads using mutex locks.
-- To write a multi-threaded program using the `pthread` library.

 #### Starter Code